The Unique Challenges Of Bus Accidents

 If you’ve been injured in a bus accident, you may be wondering what your legal options are going forward.
 Let us help you through this process.
 Call Pack Law Group at 540-586-7225 to set up a consultation.

-Crashes involving buses are often linked back to the same few errors or circumstances.
 Determining the cause of an accident is part of figuring out who is liable and what type of damages a victim may be able to receive.
-Depending on the details of your crash, your crash could be traced back to:
+Crashes involving buses stem from the same few errors or circumstances, such as:

-- Negligence.
-Bus drivers are held to extremely high standards, since they are responsible for the safety and wellbeing of passengers and others on the road.
+- Negligence: Bus drivers must meet extremely high standards, since they are responsible for the safety and wellbeing of passengers and others on the road.
 However, they can still make errors in judgment that cause accidents.
 If a driver does not check before changing lanes, fails to use a turn signal, drives too fast for conditions, or otherwise drives in a negligent manner, they could be directly liable for a victim’s injuries.

-- Improper or a lack of maintenance.
-Commercial vehicles are expected to stick to a strict maintenance schedule.
+- Improper maintenance: Commercial vehicles should stick to a strict maintenance schedule.
 If owners and operators do not follow the maintenance schedule or if they choose a repair service that is not qualified, shoddy repairs could be the cause of an accident.

 Before you can seek damages for a bus accident, you must be able to prove liability.
 This doesn’t simply mean who caused the accident.
 It also means who is financially responsible for the results of that error.